AlexJTodd/Coupled-spins/README.md

 The code which has been used for producing the spectrum graphs has been included here (Figures (2) and (3)).

-Figure (1) was produced with Geogebra
+Figure (1) was produced with Geogebra.